alongenosar/ios-sdk/README.md

     </array>
 ```
 ## Step 6: Initialize Snappers SDK
-Use the token and code recived in stage 2 of this tutorial to initialize SDK from your ViewController's ​ **viewDidLoad​ ​** method​.
+From your ViewController's ​ **viewDidLoad​ ​** method​, use the token and code obtain in stage 2 of this tutorial to initialize the SDK.
 Check for errors in the callback to ensure successful initialization

 **​ViewController.swift**